Why this Spanish city stands apart from other Mediterranean hot spots – KION546

 However, Marbella might not stay like this forever.

-“Our aim is to transform it into the top destination in Spain to complete with the French Riviera and Amalfi Coast,” said Christina Borges, the marketing director at Puente Romano.
+“Our aim is to transform it into the top destination in Spain to complete with the French Riviera and Amalfi Coast,” said Cristina Borges, the marketing director at Puente Romano.

 One local disclosed that there’s already talk of the “next Marbella” because there’s little room left to build.
 (Bets, he said, are on the neighboring town of Estepona.)